Grand Prix du livre de Montréal

 Promotional support

-All the books named as finalists are acquired and made available in the city’s 45 libraries, with at least one copy of each title held in every library.
-As well, all the titles in the jury’s selection are included in the collections held in Montréal libraries.
+All the books named as finalists are acquired and made available in the city’s 46 libraries, with at least one copy of each title held in every library.
+All the titles in the jury’s selection are included in the collections held in Montréal libraries.
 When available, audio, digital and digital audio versions of the works are acquired.

-The Grand Prix du livre de Montréal produces promotional materials related to the award-winning works, which it provides to publishers, bookstores and libraries.
+The Grand Prix du livre de Montréal produces and provides promotional materials to publishers, bookstores and libraries to showcase the works recognized by the award.

 Eligibility

-• Published for the first time and available on the market between June 1, 2023 and May 31, 2024
+• Be published for the first time and available on the Québec market between June 1, 2025 and May 31, 2026

-• Written by a Montréal-based author or published by a Montréal-based publisher.
+• Be written by a Montréal-based author or published by a Montréal-based publisher

 Exclusions